We detect DNA from dying neurons—a blood biomarker of neurodegeneration

 Our Approach

-Analyze blood plasma, publicly available methylation arrays, and whole genome methylation sequencing data from purified neurons of interest to identify DNA regions with neuron type-specific methylation signatures.
+Analyze plasma, public datasets, and whole-genome methylation data to identify DNA regions with cell type-specific methylation patterns.

-Enhance the protocol to improve cost-effectiveness and scalability, leveraging NGS 3.0 and proprietary technologies.
+Refine the protocol for improved cost-efficiency and scalability using NGS 3.0 and proprietary methods.

 For more details about our clinical validation data: